 Arika Virapongse is a social ecologist whose research interests include social-ecological systems resilience, conservation and development, livelihood systems, and human dimensions of natural resource management.
 Overall, Arika seeks to produce useful frameworks and information for addressing critical local to global level environmental issues through integrated, systems-based social and environmental research.
 She believes that participatory approaches, knowledge sharing and co-development, and streamlining the information pathway (generation to application) are key to developing new approaches for improving human livelihoods and sustainable management of natural resources.

-In addition to her recent work in the U.S., Arika has more than ten years of experience in community and household level natural resource management research in Latin America and Southeast Asia.
+In addition to her work in the U.S., Arika has more than ten years of experience in community and household level natural resource management research in Latin America and Southeast Asia.
 In Thailand, she worked on research associated with homegardens, local food plants, ethnobotany, traditional medicine, and forest management by smallholders.
 In Brazil, Arika studied non-timber forest product market value chains, natural resource access, knowledge transmission, and livelihood strategies.
 In Brazil and Panama, Arika has developed and taught coursework on field techniques for collecting socioeconomic data about direct use of natural resources.

 To find out more, visit: